contember/docs/docs/workshop.md

   ready in 119ms.
 ```

-If you open [http://localhost:1480/](http://localhost:1480) in your browser you should see a message "Welcome to Contember Admin!".
+If you open [http://localhost:1480/](http://localhost:1480) in your browser you should see a message "Welcome to Contember Interface!".
 We will create an administration there, but first let's create a schema for our data.

 Open the directory in a code editor (such as VS Code).